 - Published date:

-This project assessed and evaluated the British Library's digital preservation capabilities.
+This project, completed in 2018, assessed and evaluated the British Library's digital preservation capabilities.
 Its purpose was to provide input to a scheduled review of the UK Legal Deposit Libraries (Non-Print Works) Regulations.

 The main outcome of the project was an independently verified review of digital preservation practices as applied to Non-Print Legal Deposit (NPLD) collections within the Legal Deposit Libraries (LDLs).